 Excessive re-ionisation leading to heating of the Be wall is not unique to pure T plasma.
-The D references in this study were deliberately chosen as high performing discharges without major beam reionisation power loads.
-In previous D plasma, there are certainly plasma, such as those in H-mode density limit studies, which have a highest re-ionisation risk on JET.
-And, in the following DT campaign, re-ionisation causes power load on Beryllium limiter in some pulses too.
+The D references in this study were deliberately chosen as high performing discharges without major beam re-ionisation power loads.
+In previous D plasma, there are certainly plasma, such as those in H-mode density limit studies, which have a high re-ionisation risk on JET.
+And, in the following DT campaign, re-ionisation causes power load on the beryllium limiter in some pulses too.
 For discharges in the JET DT campaign, there is evidence that power load issue caused by re-ionisation issue can be mitigated after a certain amount of neon is injected into high-triangularity plasma.
-Apart from the well-known benefit of integrating high core performance and heat load control, integrated high performance seeded scenario [46] [47] may provide solution for mitigating beam re-ionisation issue.
+Apart from the well-known benefit of integrating high core performance and heat load control, the integrated high performance seeded scenario [47, 48] may provide a solution for mitigating beam re-ionisation issue.

-ITER will operate in high edge density to enable completely or partial detachment in the divertor.
+ITER will operate with high edge density to enable complete or partial detachment in the divertor.
 Operation at high SOL density and collisionality will be likely associated with broad SOL profiles and so beneficially reduced divertor heat loads.
-In addition to the usual concern from enhanced cross-field transport for fusion reactors - increased sputtering of the first wall components and tritium (T) inventory - any future burning plasma devices with NBI heating, will also experience an increased risk of excessive reionisation drive heat loads at the limiters.
-These effects will be particularly acute for SOL exhibiting density shoulders.
+In addition to the usual concern from enhanced crossfield transport for fusion reactors, such as increased sputtering of the first wall components and tritium inventory, any future burning plasma devices with NBI heating will also experience an increased risk of excessive re-ionisation drive heat loads at the limiters.
+As JET results show, these effects will be particularly acute for SOL exhibiting density shoulders.

-The work presented here will be extended to a wide range of Deuterium plasma and DT plasma to study enhanced cross-field transport with various cryo-pump condition and impurity seeding conditions and in the presence of DT.
+The work presented here will be extended to a wide range of Deuterium plasma and DT plasma to study enhanced cross-field transport with various cryo-pump conditions and impurity seeding conditions, and in the presence of DT.
 The high heat loads observed for SOL with density shoulders make the understanding and prediction of this phenomena particularly desirable to ensure good ITER operation.